-If you and your spouses’ combined income is less than $500,000, the guidelines for calculating maintenance is as follows: 33.3% of higher earning spouses’ net income, less 25% of the lower earning spouses’ net income.
+If you and your spouses’ combined income is less than $500,000, the guidelines for calculating maintenance are as follows: 33.3% of higher-earning spouses’ net income, less 25% of the lower-earning spouses’ net income.
 The party receiving maintenance shall not receive more than 40% of the total combined income of both parties.
-If you and your spouses’ combined income exceeds $500,000, please contact an attorney at Gordon & Perlut, LLC who can explain how maintenance will be calculated.
+If you and your spouses’ combined income exceeds $500,000, please contact an attorney at Gordon & Perlut, LLC who can explain how spousal maintenance will be calculated.

 DUARTION OF MAINTENANCE